openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 To validate a Key Proof, the Credential Issuer MUST ensure that:

-- all required claims for that proof type are contained as defined in (#proof_types),
+- all required claims for that proof type are contained as defined in (#proof-types),
 - the Key Proof is explicitly typed using header parameters as defined for that proof type,
 - the header parameter indicates a registered asymmetric digital signature algorithm, `alg` parameter value is not `none`, is supported by the application, and is acceptable per local policy,
 - the signature on the Key Proof verifies with the public key contained in the header parameter,